SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise3.md

 ## Task 1: Create a Form

 1. Create a new PHP file named `insert.php`.
-2. Include the `connectdb.php` file at the beginning of the `insertform.php` file.
+2. Include the `connectdb.php` file at the beginning of the `insert.php` file.
 3. Create the outline of an HTML page with a title and a heading.
 Include a navigation block with a link to the `insert.php` file.
 4. Add a form to collect the following information from the user:
    - First Name (text input)